Edinburgh Jazz & Blues Festival

 What makes it special?

-The Edinburgh Jazz and Blues Festival is hosted at some of the very best venues throughout Edinburgh from the grandest concert halls to hip jazz clubs.
+The Edinburgh Jazz and Blues Festival is normally hosted at some of the very best venues throughout Edinburgh from the grandest concert halls to hip jazz clubs.
 Each event is hosted by a venue that matches the vibe of the music.

 Be the first to hear unique Scottish and International collaborations that can only be experienced in Edinburgh and enjoy new musicians making their festival debuts.

-The Festival has over 170 gigs to choose from ranging from the very earliest and classic tones of jazz music to current and up-and-coming musicians.
+The Festival normally has over 170 gigs to choose from ranging from the very earliest and classic tones of jazz music to current and up-and-coming musicians.
 There’s also a diverse range of Blues music to choose from such as delta blues, electronic blues, Chicago blues and more.